- Alias

 PYTHON

-Python While Loop: Syntax, Usage, and Examples
+Python While Loops: Syntax, Usage, and Examples

 The Python while loop is a control flow statement that runs a block of code for as long as a specified condition is true.
 The while loop will execute the code in the body of the loop until the specified condition becomes false.